 Since this was initially based on objects we had on hand, you can follow my lead and just grab items you already have to complete the painting.
 No special equipment required!
 Make sure each object has at least one surface that can be used to make a circle print, and that it’s something you can wash paint from (or don’t mind being colorful!)

 Over the years we’ve intentionally added some objects to make sure that we have a variety of sizes and textures.
-Here are some ideas to get you started.
+Here are some ideas to get you started (I may get commissions for purchases made through links in this post).

 - Baby food jars